You know sleep is important.

-You surely know the importance of sleep, or you at least know that you're supposed to be getting seven to nine hours of it each night, but if you're like most busy parents managing a household and a job, or young professionals juggling work and a social life, or really anybody with access to tv on demand and a smartphone, your sleep is likely inconsistent and being neglected on a regular basis.
+But if you're a busy parent managing a household and a job, or a young professional juggling work and a social life, or really anybody with access to tv on demand and a smartphone, your sleep is likely inconsistent and being neglected on a regular basis.

 Sleep Hygiene 101

 Understanding sleep hygiene will help you to easily fall asleep, whether it’s for a nap, or a good seven to nine hours of deep, restful sleep.

 Long gone will be the days of tossing and turning, waiting to drift off, or waking up repeatedly during the night just to wake up with a grumpy disposition and an appetite for every pastry your coffee shop has to offer.

 Whatever the case, not sleeping enough, or sleeping well enough, can lead to inflammation, lack of energy, brain fog, and inhibit creativity, memory, and cellular regeneration.⁵

 Sleep, then, is one of the most important contributors to your energy levels, cognition, and overall health.

 Because so many factors influence your circadian rhythm and sleep quality, and because the modern world only adds more complications and potential sleep disturbances, you need to understand the major players influencing your ability to sleep.

 Believe it or not, getting a good night’s sleep begins in the morning before you’ve even gone to sleep.

 For your body to be in its natural circadian rhythm, wherever in the world you are, you have to be exposed to some kind of natural sunlight, or its equivalent, first thing in the morning.
 A simple 10 to 20-minute walk outside will help you reset your biological clock.⁶